RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 5. Is there a significant difference in prices between brands?

+I shall perform an ANOVA test to determine if there are significant differences in prices among brands.

 ```python
 from scipy import stats
 brand_prices = [Tanks[Tanks['Brand'] == brand]['Price (Kshs)'] for brand in Tanks['Brands'].unique()]